Describe the Type of Business of the Corporation

 When establishing a corporation, the main objective is to create a legal personality separate from the owners.
 The corporation can be a business, nonprofit organization, sports club, or government of a new town or city.
 Corporations have rights and responsibilities that are protected under the law.

 The process of incorporation requires filing articles of incorporation with a state office.
 The articles of incorporation state the purpose and intent of the company, place of business, and the number and type of stocks.
 The corporation normally has a distinct name, a full description, and a legal ending.
 The legal ending shows that it is a legal corporation.
 Examples include "Inc." at the end of the name, as in "Lion Cleaning Inc."

 If you need help describing the type of business of your corporation, you can post your job on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.